Olympics-China reports 34 new COVID-19 cases among Games-related personnel | Health

 The loop allows Games participants to move freely between their accommodations and Olympic venues on official transport, but they are not allowed to move freely in the city.
 All Games stakeholders, including media and staff, are also tested daily.
 Maliszewska is the eighth Polish athlete to have tested positive and has gone into isolation, the Polish Olympic Committee said on Sunday.
 She joins infected fellow speedskaters Natalia Czerwonka, Magdalena Czyszczon and Marek Kania in isolation.

 With the 500m heats set to start on Saturday, Maliszewska is in a race against time to compete.
 Athletes who test positive and show no symptoms are to be discharged from isolation only if they provide two consecutive negative tests 24 hours apart.
-Australia announced a positive COVID-19 test on Sunday among its team members but did not say whether it was an athlete or coaching staff.
+Australia said on Sunday that one member of its delegation had tested positive for COVID-19 on arrival in Beijing and been placed in isolation.

-Team chief Geoff Lipshut said the positive test was concerning but was so far only one case and the infected person had no close contact with other team members, which would have forced others into quarantine.
-"There is no angst or stress about this unexpected situation and everyone is prepared," Lipshut told reporters.
+The person took another test on Sunday, which returned a negative result.
+"The team member will now undergo a final test tomorrow, which is again negative, will allow the member to return to their usual routine," the Australian Olympic Committee said in a statement.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)